March 20, 2023

 Linear Attention Models

 As far as I've seen, OpenAI hasn't released technical details on how they're increasing sequence length for GPT-4.
-If I had to guess it's some clever partitioning of GPU resources and potentially some compression of the input bits - like switching from 32/16 floating-point to 8bit representations.
+If I had to guess it's some clever partitioning of GPU resources, a lower level optimized attention head, and potentially some compression of the input bits - like switching from 32/16 floating-point to 8bit representations.

 Many applications even in language and vision are still dominated by vanilla Transformers with quadratic attention and none of these xformer variants have caught on as the defacto standard.
 There might be multiple explanations from multiple angles for this phenomena...
 As noted by (Rabe and Staats, 2021), for applications that require to flex on sequence length and memory needs time to time, it might be suffice to ‘just sequentially process it’ even if that might not be inherently as satisfying as finding a theoretical approximate.

 In other words, typically sliding the context window of 512, 2048, or 4096 is enough to model most problems.
 But some of this perspective no doubt stems from the fields in which ML is already applied, not fields which might benefit from it in the future.
-Most of the standard benchmarks of LLMs are short text classification or generation that cap out at a few thousand tokens.
+Most of the classic benchmarks of language models are short text classification or generation that cap out at a few thousand tokens.

 I'm optimistic that the increase of data in fields that require long-context windows will encourage more of this research, and the deployment of these models into highly optimized LLMs.
 Existing linear attention models have mostly been technical proof of concepts, without shipping an end-to-end generative model like LLaMA or GPT.
 Some of this comes down to different goals.
 Many linear attention models are non-autoregressive because of their training process, so they can't do the text generation that has exploded over the past year.
 But others can and simply haven't benefited from the same computational resources as the LLMs being shipped from OpenAI and Facebook.
 I bet this will change.